Breaking the Cycle: Strategies to Stop Emotional Eating

 Strong emotions can be reasons for emotional eating (eg. anger, jealousy, grief).
 These feelings may create an urge to self-soothe with food.

 When you know the feeling that keeps triggering emotional eating write it down.
 Keep a food and mood journal.
-Track eating habits and associated emotions.
-Write down what you eat, when you eat, and how you’re feeling at that moment.
-Over time, there will be patterns emerging, making it easier to identify specific triggers especially when it can potentially happen.
+Start by writing down what you eat, when you eat it, and how you feel at that moment.
+You will start to see patterns emerge over time, which will help you more easily identify potential triggers.

 Relationship Conflicts